JuliaIntervals/IntervalArithmetic.jl/docs/usage.md

 The `@interval` macro, however, uses [**directed rounding**](rounding.md) to *guarantee* that the true 0.1 and 0.3 are included in the result.

-Behind the scenes, the `@interval` macro rewrites the expression(s) passed to it, replacing the literals (0.1, 1, etc.) by calls to create correctly-rounded intervals, handled internally by the `make_interval` function.
+Behind the scenes, the `@interval` macro rewrites the expression(s) passed to it, replacing the literals (0.1, 1, etc.) by calls to create correctly-rounded intervals, handled by the `convert` function.

 This allows us to write, for example
 ```julia